True Bible Facts and Biblical Stories

 "I affirm allegiance," not "I swear allegiance."

-It is appropriate to say, "I affirm to tell the truth."
-Not, "I swear to tell the truth; so help me, God." -
+"I affirm to tell the truth" is an appropriate statement.
+It is not, "I swear to tell the truth; so help me, God." -

 Matthew 5:33-37.